hacksider/Deep-Live-Cam/README.md

 ```
 brew install python-tk@3.10
 ```
 ##### DONE!!!
-If you dont have any GPU, You should be able to run roop using `python run.py` command.
+If you don't have any GPU, you should be able to run roop using `python run.py` command.
 Keep in mind that while running the program for first time, it will download some models which can take time depending on your network connection.

 ### *Proceed if you want to use GPU Acceleration
 ### CUDA Execution Provider (Nvidia)*